 Program policies and direction are provided by the 14-member National Security Education Board.
 Congress has mandated that the Board be comprised of eight senior federal government officials and six individual citizens appointed by the President of the United States.
 The Board determines critical areas the program should address and recommends criteria for the awards.
-Day-to-day operations are supported by the Defense Language and National Security Education Office, an office within the Department of Defense.

 Institute of International Education

 The Institute of International Education (IIE) administers the Boren Scholarships and Fellowships on behalf of the National Security Education Program.
 IIE is a not-for-profit organization dedicated to building international goodwill through educational and cultural exchange among nations.
 By enabling more than 18,000 outstanding men and women each year to study, conduct research, receive practical training, or provide technical assistance outside their own countries, IIE fosters mutual understanding, builds global problem-solving capabilities, and strengthens the international competence of U.S. citizens.